What is an Empowered Employee?

 "Those populations – baby boomers, millennials and Gen Z – are so big and so massive that it's moving the needle for all companies," Olson said.
 "If companies aren't aware of it and focused on it, they won't capitalize on it in the right way.
 They won't have the right talent and they will lose tribal knowledge that boomers have that they didn't get a chance to transfer to millennials."

-To understand where there are empowerment opportunities, Olson suggests getting to know the ins and outs of employees’ workdays.
-This can help organizations identify areas where they can simplify or remove mundane tasks, enable self-service options and remote service or incorporate ways to streamline and accelerate processes.
+To understand where there are empowerment opportunities, Olson suggests getting to know the ins and outs of employees' workdays.
+This can help organizations identify areas where they can simplify or remove mundane tasks, enable self-service options and remote service, or incorporate ways to streamline and accelerate processes.
 By shadowing employees from various departments, it provides insight into how they work, what devices they prefer and which applications are most important to their role.
+By making these optimizations, it allows organizations to develop a more intelligent and collaborative workspace which research shows can result in a 30 percent reduction in employee turnover and 30 percent higher revenue per employee.

 For example, at VMware, Olson said they discovered employees were spending a total of two weeks every quarter signing off on a compliance document.
 The process was cumbersome and only compatible on desktop, causing issues for their large population of traveling employees working on mobile devices.
 VMware converted the approval process into a streamlined, mobile-friendly format that now allows employees to sign off on the document when they're on the go.
 This reduced the time spent on this process to just two days per quarter for global compliance.